March 22, 2017

 - “This job requires periods of heavy lifting for most of the day.
 Are you able to do this?”

-It is important to note that you cannot ask questions that are illegal during any stage of the recruitment process including your interview or while conducting reference checks.
-For example, just as you cannot ask a candidate about a disability in the interview process, you cannot then ask their former employer, “How many sick days did they take last year?”
-However, you can ask if they were reliable and punctual.
+It is important to note that you cannot ask unlawful questions during any stage of the recruitment process including your interview or while conducting reference checks.
+For example, just as you cannot ask a candidate about a disability in the interview process, asking their former employer, “How many sick days did they take last year?” may also create an inference that the hiring process was conducted in breach of the Human Rights Code.
+A more useful question for a former employer may be to ask if the candidate was reliable and punctual in their previous job.

 MAKING THE OFFER

-According to the BC Human Rights Act (Discrimination in wages), it is important that you not “discriminate between employees by employing an employee of one sex for work at a rate of pay that is less than the rate of pay at which an employee of the other sex is employed by that employer for similar or substantially similar work.”
+According to the BC Human Rights Code (Discrimination in wages), it is important that you not “discriminate between employees by employing an employee of one sex for work at a rate of pay that is less than the rate of pay at which an employee of the other sex is employed by that employer for similar or substantially similar work.”
 You must ensure that differences in wages when offers are being made are based on “the concept of skill, effort and responsibility, seniority systems where unions exist, merit systems and systems that measure earnings by quantity or quality of production.”
+In addition, under the Pay Transparency Act, employers above a certain size threshold will soon be required to prepare and post pay transparency reports on all their BC employees that will show gaps in pay, if any, for certain gender groups.

 In all steps of the recruiting process (job postings, interviews, checking references and making the offer), remember the prohibited grounds and make sure all questions are asked in a way that gives all applicants a fair chance to respond based on your job needs.
 Doing so will minimize the risk and chance that you might be charged with discriminatory hiring practices.
 Good recruiting is also good ethical and business practice, which will foster your positive reputation and make it easier for you to recruit.
 Remember that every interview you conduct is like an advertising opportunity.
 Every candidate should leave wishing they would have the opportunity to work for you.